THE HIDDEN HAND OF GOD

 was not sure what he had seen, but he could tell it

-didn't look right.
+did not look right.
 Bob did not say another word.

 He grabbed his missing book, turned his back and abruptly left the room.